Jeff-Lewis/docker-cloud-startup/README.md

 ### EC2 Tags and BYOH Node Labels

-A `Docker-Cloud-UUID` and `Docker-Cloud-Namespace` tag will always be set on every ec2 instance if launched successfully.
-Every BYOH node will also be labeled with the following instance details: `availabilityZone`, `instanceId`, `instanceType`, `privateIp`, and `region`.
+The `UUID`, `Docker ID username`, and `Node Cluster Name` tags will always be set on every ec2 instance if launched successfully (these are standard Docker Cloud tags).
+Every BYOH node will also be labeled with `Cluster=<cfn-stack-name>`.

 Use the `TAGS` configuration to specify custom EC2 tags.
 Any tags that begin with "Docker-Cloud-" are automatically applied as labels to the Docker Cloud node.

+### Stack Redeployment

+After a node has launched, the final step in the script is to redeploy any stacks specified in the config file.
+It's possible a redeployment may fail if one is currently in progress.
+There is currently no workaround for this.

 ### AWS Credentials